Last updated on May 11th, 2022

-If you have developed tennis elbow at work and believe it’s because your employer has been negligent you may be entitled to make a tennis elbow compensation claim.
+If you have developed tennis elbow at work and believe it’s because your employer has been negligent you may be eligible to make a tennis elbow compensation claim.

 Tennis elbow symptoms do not manifest overnight.
-The symptoms develop slowly over an extended period of time.
+They over an extended period of time.
 During the initial stages, the symptoms are so minor that they are often overlooked.
-However, the symptoms will almost definitely become progressively more severe and painful on continuing to perform the same repetitive tasks without taking corrective action.
+However, the symptoms will almost certainly become progressively more severe and painful on continuing to perform the same repetitive tasks without taking corrective action.

 Common symptoms of tennis elbow include: